 Another question I’m asked frequently is what brand of butter I use.
-To be honest, I usually buy whatever brand is on sale.
-I loooove premium brands of butter like Kerrygold, especially just for spreading on bread or making buttercream, but those are pricey.
+To be honest, I usually buy whatever brand is on sale and stock up.
+Even Target’s market pantry unsalted butter is a good choice.
+I loooove premium brands of butter like Kerrygold for spreading on bread or making buttercream (not for baking), but those are pricey.
 I try to buy the most standard kind of butter when I’m testing new recipes because I know most of you don’t buy the premium stuff.

 © Handle the Heat - handletheheat.com

 Instead of digging through cookbooks and magazines and searching the internet for amazing recipes, subscribe to Handle the Heat to receive new recipe posts delivered straight to your email inbox.
 You’ll get all the latest recipes, videos, kitchen tips and tricks AND my *free* Cookie Customization Guide (because I am the Cookie Queen)!